-Mr Fessas is the founder and main shareholder of the company Quest Holdings.
-Quest Holdings, founded in 1981 (as Info-Quest), is listed on the Athens Stock Exchange (1998) and operates through its subsidiaries in the field of information technology (Info-Quest Technologies, iSquare, iStorm, Uni Systems, FoQus), electronic trade (www.you.gr), courier services (ACS Courier Services), management of electronic transactions (Cardlink), courier services (ACS Courier Services), renewable energy sources (Quest Energy), and air conditioning products and services (Clima Quest).
+Mr Fessas is the founder and main shareholder of the company Quest Holdings S.A..
+Quest Holdings, founded in 1981 (as Info-Quest), is listed on the Athens Stock Exchange (1998) and operates through its subsidiaries in the field of information technology, e-commerce, courier services, renewable energy sources, and air conditioning products and services.
+He is also a major shareholder and Chairman of the listed property management company BriQ Properties SA.

-He has served as the Chairman of the Board the Hellenic Federation of Enterprises (SEV) (2014-2020), he is the Honorary President of the Federation of Hellenic Information Technology & Communications Enterprises (SEPE) and member of the Board of the Foundation for Economic and Industrial Research (IOBE).
+He has served as the Chairman of the Board the Hellenic Federation of Enterprises (SEV) (2014-2020), he is the Honorary President of the Federation of Hellenic Information Technology & Communications Enterprises (SEPE).